DoTranMinhChu/learning-react-basic/README.md

                             }

                     * This is the code that define handleOnChangeName(event) .
 It's same way we define a fuction in a class.
-                    * this.setState allows us to set the value for State, and we can set new value for key 'name' like that
+                    * this.setState allows us to set the value for State, and we can set new value for key 'name' as follows

                             this.setState({
                                 name : event.target.value